 Why BU’s Schools and Colleges Stand Out

-Each of our nine undergraduate schools and colleges have unique features that set them apart, and when you add them together you have one incredible BU experience.
+Each of our ten undergraduate schools and colleges have unique features that set them apart, and when you add them together you have one incredible BU experience.
 Find out why the school or college you’ve been admitted to is a leader within your area of interest.
 After all, there’s a reason BU graduates were recently named among the most employable in the nation.

 College of Arts & Sciences

 - A number of CAS departments offer joint BA/MA programs for students looking to get a head start on their postgraduate education.
 You can also choose a course of study that will allow you to graduate with honors in a chosen major or minor.

 - The four divisions of CAS – Humanities, Computational Sciences, Natural Sciences, and Social Sciences – encompass 23 academic departments and more than 70 programs of study.
 You’ll have the freedom to take courses at the BU College of Communication, College of Fine Arts, and other schools or colleges on campus.

 - Whatever your discipline, CAS faculty strongly encourage the development of professional research skills.
 You’ll have the rare opportunity to participate in hands-on research as early as your freshman year.

 - You’ll have the chance to study with thought leaders in a wide range of fields.
 Our faculty includes two Nobel Laureates, a MacArthur Fellow, former Poets Laureate of the US, members of the American Academy of Arts and Sciences, a National Book Award winner and many Guggenheim Fellows.

 - As Boston University’s largest academic division, CAS is the heart of the BU experience.
 You’ll develop the intellectual and social skills you need to tackle the complex problems that life and career will present to you.